rubywku/exeterbookhand/README.md

   * **Initials** features the enlarged and often decorated letters that were used to mark the beginning of each poem throughout the manuscript.
 As with the other styles in this set, this font contains the initial characters that appear in the manuscript, as well as the creation of the ones that do not.

-As of December 2021, EBH has a total of 330 glyphs.
-A full list of glyphs with their key combinations can be found [here](EBH-all-glyphs.pdf).
+As of December 2021, EBH has a total of 330 glyphs, all of which are described in [EBH-all-glyphs.pdf](EBH-all-glyphs.pdf).
 Specimens are on the [project website](https://www.exeterbookhand.com).

 ## Notes to users